Malleus Maleficarum

 The Malleus Maleficarum, (Note: Translator Montague Summers consistently uses "the Malleus Maleficarum" (or simply "the Malleus") in his 1928 and 1948 introductions.) usually translated as the Hammer of Witches, (Note: Compare English "mallet" and English "malevolence".
 Alternative translations include The Witch Hammer, Hammer for Sorceresses, Hammer Against Witches, Hammer for Witches.) is the best known treatise about witchcraft.
-It was written by the German Catholic clergyman Heinrich Kramer (under his Latinized name Henricus Institor) and first published in the German city of Speyer in 1486.
-Some characterize it as the compendium of preexisting demonological literature of the 15th century.
-Kramer presented his text as an official position of the Roman Catholic Church.
+It was written by German Catholic clergyman Heinrich Kramer (under his Latinized name Henricus Institor) and first published in the German city of Speyer in 1486.
+Some characterize the book as a compendium of preexisting demonological literature of the 15th century, as opposed to an original work.

-The book was condemned by top theologians of the Inquisition at the Faculty of Cologne for recommending illegal procedures, and for being inconsistent with Roman Catholic doctrines of demonology.
+Kramer presented his text as an official position of the Catholic Church.
+The book was condemned by top theologians of the Inquisition at the Faculty of Cologne for recommending illegal procedures and for inconsistencies with existing Catholic demonological doctrines.
 However, Kramer received praise for his work by Pope Innocent VIII in the papal bull Summis desiderantes affectibus.
-Kramer was never removed and even enjoyed considerable prestige thereafter.
+Kramer was not disciplined by the Church and even enjoyed considerable prestige thereafter.

-The Malleus calls sorcery heresy, which was a crime at the time, and recommends that secular courts prosecute it as such.
-The Malleus suggests torture to get confessions and death as the only certain way to end the "evils of witchcraft."
-When it was published, heretics were often sentenced to be burned alive at the stake and the Malleus suggested the same for "witches."
-Despite, or perhaps because of, being condemned by some members of the church, the Malleus was very popular.
+The Malleus classifies sorcery as heresy, a severe crime at the time, and recommends that secular courts prosecute it accordingly.
+The Malleus suggests torture to get confessions and death as the only certain way to end the "evils of witchcraft".
+When it was published, heretics were often sentenced to be burned alive at the stake, and the Malleus suggested the same for "witches".
+Despite its condemnation by some members of the church, the Malleus was very popular.

 Jacob Sprenger was credited as a coauthor from 1519 onward, although his role in the text and authorial relationship with Kramer is subject to debate.

-The book was later revived by royal courts during the Renaissance, and contributed to the increasingly brutal prosecution of witchcraft during the 16th and 17th centuries.
+The book was later revived by royal courts during the Renaissance, which contributed to the increasingly brutal prosecution of witchcraft during the 16th and 17th centuries.